Abby Dowse Gets Flirty In Black Lacy Lingerie On A Bed

 “The most beautiful woman alive,” wrote another follower.

-Abby also rocked another pair of similar lace thong bottoms in another photo from a couple of days ago.
+Abby rocked another pair of similar lace thong bottoms in another photo from a couple of days ago.
 She stood facing the camera and leaned forward slightly to showcase her tiny waist and toned legs.
 The photo was cropped from her mouth down to her upper thighs, and it was taken from a low vantage point.

-In addition to the lingerie, she sported a pink, baggy cropped sweater with writing in Japanese and a pair of thigh-high socks.
+In addition to the lingerie, she sported a baggy, cropped pink sweater with writing in Japanese and a pair of thigh-high socks.